jjohnston-aims/hpc_workshop/day_2.md

 TODO: find sed koans

+TODO: find out how to do the global print commands

 ### awk

 aws uses space as internal field separator. need to tell it to use other things (like `,`) if applicable.